 During a mud run, although your whole body is tested, your legs and feet are going to take the biggest punishment since even during breaks, you are always using them which is why the socks you wear and the sneakers you wear over them are going to help a lot.

-Although I’ve talked about sneakers before, we’re going to discuss the best socks you can wear for mud runs here.
+Although I’ve talked about sneakers before, we’re going to discuss the best socks you can wear for mud runs here, including the pair I mentioned.

 Had he not done so, I would have been in trouble because I’ve seen people destroy their feet not because of sneakers but because they didn’t wear good socks and ended up having blisters and have worse problems.